Netherium/neth-express-api-ts/README-template.md

 ## Structure

 Follow the structure below.
-It will keep things and your mind tidy.
+It will keep things and your mind tidy :blossom:

     .
-    ├── :file_folder: dist              # Compiled files ready to deploy :rocket:
-    ├── :file_folder: uploads           # When using local provider this is where uploads go │
+    ├── dist                # Compiled files ready to deploy `npm run test` ├── uploads             # When using local provider this is where uploads go │
-    ├── :file_folder: src               # Source files
+    ├── src                 # Your code goes here
-    │   ├── :file_folder: routes        # Routes that define endpoints, methods, handlers and middleware
-    │   ├── :file_folder: controllers   # Controllers that handle functionality from routes
-    │   ├── :file_folder: models        # Mongoose models and typescript interfaces
-    │   ├── :file_folder: middleware    # Middleware functions
+    │   ├── routes          # Routes that define endpoints, methods, handlers and middleware │   ├── controllers     # Controllers that handle functionality from routes │   ├── models          # Mongoose models and typescript interfaces │   ├── middleware      # Middleware functions
-    │   ├── :file_folder: services      # Services in OOP style that can be called in controllers │   ├── :file_folder: helpers       # Exported functions that need no instantiation
+    │   ├── services        # Services in OOP style that can be called in controllers │   ├── helpers         # Exported functions that need no instantiation
-    │   └── server.ts                   # Entrypoint
+    │   └── server.ts       # Server entrypoint file
     │
-    ├── :file_folder: test              # Automated tests `npm run test`
+    ├── test                # Automated tests `npm run test` │
-    │
     ├── swagger.yaml        # Swagger documentation (`api/docs`) defined in yaml
     ├── LICENSE             # License file
     └── README.md           # This File

+## Uploads

+- Uploads can be stored locally or remotely, see `.env`
+- To upload a file `POST api/uploads` with `Content-Type: multipart/form-data;` or use [Postman](https://www.postman.com/)
+- Field `file` is the file data, `altenativeText`, `caption` are optional strings
+- `PUT api/uploads/:id` accepts `Content-Type: application/json;` as only `altenativeText`, `caption` can be modified
+- If file of image type, a thumbnail (80x80) will be generated

 ## Tests

+Testing/coverage is based on [Mocha](https://www.npmjs.com/package/mocha), [chai](https://www.npmjs.com/package/chai) and [nyc](https://www.npmjs.com/package/nyc)

 Run tests
 ```bash
 $ npm test
 ```